Things To Eat To Accomplish A More Effective Workout Session

 Generally, fatty foods are not advisable for pre-workout meals because of its slow digestion process.
 Nonetheless, it is acceptable to combine fats with protein and carbohydrates for a balanced pre-workout diet.
 For example, Trail Mix Nuts are high in fat but provide the protein and calories needed to gain muscle mass.
 Additionally, unsaturated fat such as olive oil, avocado, nuts, and seeds are also are highly nutritious.

-Hydration is also vital for your body before, during and after workouts.
+Hydration is also vital for your body before, during, and after workouts.
 Proper hydration has proved to sustain and even improve performance.
-The American College of Sports Medicine (ACSM) advise athletes to drink water at least four hours before workout commences.
-The intake of ounces of water recommended range from 16–20 ounces and 8–12 ounces depending on the body type.
+The American College of Sports Medicine (ACSM) advises athletes to drink water at least four hours before workout commences.
+The intake of ounces of water recommended ranges from 16–20 ounces and 8–12 ounces depending on the body type.

 Consumption Time Factor